Frequently Asked Questions

 Source: Investor.gov

-• Commercial real estate can provide several tax advantages to an investor:
+• Commercial real estate has the potential to provide investors with several tax advantages:

 • Proceeds from refinance events typically come to you with no immediate tax obligation